Air New Zealand's Boeing 787 lands in Chicago - after the airline's longest non-stop flight

-Air New Zealand's inaugural non-stop flight from Auckland to Chicago landed 50 minutes ahead of schedule
+Air New Zealand's inaugural non-stop flight from Auckland to Chicago landed 50 minutes ahead of schedule, taking 14 hours and 10 minutes.

 The Boeing 787 Dreamliner landed just after noon on (7am NZT) at O'Hare International Airport, one of the world's busiest.